abudhraj/FastEEC/README.md

   https://github.com/abudhraj/FastEEC

-which provides a fast evaluation of higher-point energy correlators.
-Our code uses the fastjet package for jet reclustering and resolving branches, exploiting that for correlations at a given angle, radiation whose separation is much smaller can be treated as one.
-Our default option is to cluster with Cambridge/Aachen and use a fixed resolution scale f, but we also found that the kT algorithm with resolution scale f = k_T,min^2 performs particularly well.
-These are provided in the files : `eec_fast.cc` (for C/A clustering) and `eec_fast_kt.cc` (for k_T clustering).
+which provides a fast evaluation of higher-point energy correlators for both integer as well as non-integer values of N. Our code uses the fastjet package for jet reclustering and resolving branches, exploiting that for correlations at a given angle, radiation whose separation is much smaller can be treated as one.
+For integer N values, our default option is to cluster with Cambridge/Aachen and use a fixed resolution scale f, but we also found that the kT algorithm with resolution scale f = k_T,min^2 performs particularly well.
+These are provided in the files: `eec_fast.cc` (for C/A clustering) and `eec_fast_kt.cc` (for k_T clustering).
+For the case of non-integer N values, we use the Cambridge/Aachen to re-cluster the jet but now with a fixed number of subjets `nsub` in order to optimize the working efficiency of our code. *Note that for non-integer N, this is sometimes referred to as ν-point energy correlator or ν-correlator (in short).* The code is provided in the file: `eec_fast_nu_point.cc`.

-Additionally, we provide the option to use higher powers of transverse momenta to compute the projected energy correlator.
-Once again, two flavors of jet clustering, i.e., Cambridge/Aachen and k_T are provided.
+Additionally, we provide the option to use higher powers of transverse momenta to compute the projected energy correlator for integer N. Once again, two flavors of jet clustering, i.e., Cambridge/Aachen and k_T are provided.
 In this case, as the higher power reduces the soft sensitivity, a reasonable description for weight kappa = 2 can even be obtained by using resolution scale as small as f=8, corresponding to a relative error of about 0.5-1.5% for various values of N. We achieve a substantial gain in computation time, up to as high as four orders of magnitude, for N=7.
-The files that implement higher powers of transverse momentum weights are : `eec_fast_weight.cc` (for C/A) and `eec_fast_kt_weight.cc` (for k_T).
+The files that implement higher powers of transverse momentum weights are: `eec_fast_weight.cc` (for C/A) and `eec_fast_kt_weight.cc` (for k_T).

+**version 0.2: extends to N-point energy correlators for non-integer N**

 If you use our package in research, please include a citation to

+  A. Budhraja, H. Chen and W. Waalewijn, ν-point energy correletors with FastEEC: small x physics from LHC jets, arXiv: 2409.xxxx.

+and

   A. Budhraja, W. Waalewijn, Fast Evaluation of N-point Energy Correlators,
-  arXiv: 2406.08577
+  arXiv: 2406.08577.

 # Instructions for users